-Table 11 Switch Setup (continued)
+Table 10 Switch Setup (continued)

-LABEL DESCRIPTION Aging Time Enter a time from 10 to 3000 seconds.
-This is how long all dynamically learned MAC addresses remain in the MAC address table before they age out (and must be relearned). message using G terminates all reg itches join VLANs by making a declaration.
-A declaration is made by issuing a Join ARP.
-Declarations are withdrawn by issuing a Leave message.
-A Leave All message istrations.
-GARP timers set declaration timeout values.
-See the chapter on VLAN ackground information.
-Join Timer oin Timer sets the duration of the Join Period timer for GVRP in milliseconds.
-Each ort has a Join Period timer.
-The allowed Join Time range is between 100 and 5535 milliseconds; the default is 200 milliseconds.
-See the chapter on VLAN setup or more background information.
-Leave Timer eave Time sets the duration of the Leave Period timer for GVRP in milliseconds. ach port has a single Leave Period timer.
-Leave Time must be two times larger han Join Timer ; the default is 600 milliseconds.
+LABEL DESCRIPTION Join Timer oin Timer sets the duration of the Join Period timer for GVRP in milliseconds.
+Each out has a Join Period timer.
+The allowed Join Time range is between 100 and \$5535 milliseconds; the default is 200 milliseconds.
+See the chapter on VLAN setupor more background information.
+Leave Timer Leave Time sets the duration of the Leave Period timer for GVRP in milliseconds.
+Each port has a single Leave Period timer.
+Leave Time must be two times larger than Join Timer ; the default is 600 milliseconds.
 Leave All Timer Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
 Each port has a single Leave All Period timer.
-Leave All Timer must be larger than Leave Timer. contains bits to d priority of the ingrapping.
-The switch has e assigned to higher nes up to eight separate traffic types by inserting a tag into a MAC-layer frame that efine class of service.
+Leave All Timer must be larger than Leave Timer.
+Priority Queue As esignment contains bits to d nes up to eight separate traffic types by inserting a tag into a MAC-layer frame that efine class of service.
 Frames without an explicit priority tag are given the default ress port.
 Use the next two fields to configure the priority level-to-physical queue ight physical queues that you can map to the 8 priority levels.
-On the switch, trafficer index queues gets through faster while traffic in lower index queues is dropped if the network is conge Priority Level (The standard (which is e following descriptions are based on the traffic types defined in the IEEE 802.1d ncorporates the 802.1p).
+On the switch, traffic er index queues gets through faster while traffic in lower index queues is dropped if the sted. e following descriptions are based on the traffic types defined in the IEEE 802.1d ncorporates the 802.1p).
 Level 7 Typically used for network control traffic such as router configuration messages.
 Level 6 Typically used for voice traffic that is especially sensitive to jitter (jitter is the variations in delay).
 Level 5 Typically used for video that consumes high bandwidth and is sensitive to jitter.
 Level 4 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
 Level 3 Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
 Level 2 This is for "spare bandwidth".
 Level 1 This is typically used for non-critical "background" traffic such as bulk transfers that are allowed but that should not affect other applications and users.
 Level 0 Typically used for best-effort traffic.
 Apply Click Apply to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields.